shirha/Journey/gen.md

 The `gen()` routine creates all the legal moves for a given layout and the `autoplay()` routines adds the cards that are safe to go home.
-The routine will not move a freecell to another freecell and a whole cascade column to another cascade column.
-The gen routine uses [supermoves](http://www.solitairelaboratory.com/fcfaq.html#Supermove).
+The routine will not move a freecell to another freecell or a whole cascade column to another cascade column.
+The routine uses [supermoves](http://www.solitairelaboratory.com/fcfaq.html#Supermove).

 ```
 #10913